fishercort/Simple-Lane-Finding-Algorithm/README.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to make the lines drawn be actual polynomial equations.
+This would make it so they could actual follow the contour of the lanes.

-Another potential improvement could be to ...
+Another potential improvement could be to identify the entire lane as a region as opposed to just identifying the left and right line.